-Kansas City’s auto industry employs over 25,000 workers in the automotive and transportation sectors.
-In 2025, Kansas City is a major automotive manufacturing hub.
-The history of Kansas City’s position as a major automotive manufacturing center goes all the way back to the early part of the 20th Century.
+Kansas City employs 25,000-plus workers in the automotive and transportation sectors.
+Kansas City is a major automotive manufacturing hub.
+The history of Kansas City as an automotive manufacturing hub goes back to the early part of the 20th Century.
 And to Henry Ford.

-Henry Ford – just as he did in Detroit – was the one automotive entrepreneur who really lit the match for Kansas City’s emergence – and for Kansas City’s growth – as a global leader in automotive manufacturing
+Henry Ford – just as he did in Detroit – was the entrepreneur who lit the match for Kansas City’s emergence as a global leader in automotive manufacturing

-In 1951, Ford relocated his company’s Kansas City manufacturing to what once had been a military production plant.
-Ford relocated the company’s Kansas City manufacturing outside of Kansas City proper.
-To Claycomo, Missouri.
+In 1951, Ford relocated Kansas City manufacturing to what once had been a military production plant.
+Ford relocated the manufacturing outside of Kansas City proper to Claycomo, Missouri.

 When Ford expanded, Claycomo, Missouri – Claycomo is part of the Kansas City Metro Area – was home to an old military plant.
-The plant was eyed by Henry Ford…perfectly suitable for his Kansas City expansion plans.
+That old plant eyed by Henry Ford fit perfectly into Ford’s expansion plans.

-Ford’s KC Claycomo plant – known as KCAP (Kansas City Assembly Plant) – employs nearly 10,000 KC area auto workers.
-The plant sprawls over 1,200 acres in Claycomo, Missouri.
+Ford’s Claycomo plant – known as KCAP (Kansas City Assembly Plant) – employs nearly 10,000 auto workers.
+The Claycomo plant today sprawls over 1,200 acres.
+In Claycomo.

-Ford – as a company – and Ford’s Kansas City Assembly Plant Ford – as an automotive assembly plant – were by no means the only automobile manufacturer – and the only automobile assembly plant – to grow the automotive manufacturing base in Kansas City early in the 20th Century.
+Ford as a company and Ford’s Kansas City Assembly Plant Ford as an automotive assembly plant was not the only automobile manufacturer and automobile assembly plant to grow their manufacturing base in Kansas City early in the 20th Century.

-Between the year 1910 – as 1910 is 3 years prior to the establishment of Ford’s Kansas City plant – and 1914, Smith Automobile Company manufactured over 300 cars in Kansas City.
+Between 1910 – 1910 is 3 years prior to the establishment of Ford’s first Kansas City plant – and 1914 Smith Automobile Company manufactured over 300 cars in Kansas City.

-There were other automobile manufactures in Kansas City early on in the 20th Century as well.
-Stanford Motor Car Company.
-Midwest Motor Company.
-Beggs Motor Company.
-Severin Motor Company.
-To name just a few.
+There were other automobile manufactures in Kansas City early in the 20th Century too.

-Beginning in 1905 – again, pre-Ford – and running through 1909, the Kansas City Motor Car Company manufactured automobiles in the old Northeast neighborhood in Kansas City, Missouri.
+Beginning in 1905 – again, pre-Ford – and running through 1909, the Kansas City Motor Car Company manufactured automobiles in the old Northeast neighborhood of Kansas City, Missouri.

 And we have General Motors in Kansas City as well…